Tubby Smith: Texas Tech

 The 2015–16 season proved to be Smith's best, his 3rd season at Texas Tech, the Red Raiders started the season with a 12–7 record and a 2–6 record in the Big 12.
 The Red Raiders eventually led a turnaround and won 3 straight games against ranked opponents for the first time in school history.
 The season featured young stars Evans, Gray, Odiase, and Smith as well as senior leaders Devaugntah Williams and Toddrick Gotcher.
 The team proved to be well balanced and efficient on both sides of the ball.
 The Red Raiders made good use of Smith's ball line defense.
 The Red Raiders would close out the 2015–16 regular season by winning 6 of their last 8 games and finishing with an overall 19–12 record with a 9–9 record in Big 12 play.
 The turnaround was the biggest in the Big 12 with the Red Raiders completing a six-game improvement from the year prior in arguably the toughest conference in the country.
 On March 13, 2016, the Red Raiders were selected to participate in the 2016 NCAA tournament.
 Smith was named the Big 12 Coach of the Year for orchestrating the turnaround.
 On March 8, Smith was named as the Sporting News Coach of the Year for his rebuilding effort.

 Memphis

 On April 14, 2016, Smith accepted the head coaching position at Memphis, replacing former Memphis coach Josh Pastner who took the job at Georgia Tech.
 In April 2017 six of the top eight scorers transferred out of the program.
-Smith compiled a 22–13 record in his second year at Memphis, improving upon a 19–13 record in his first year.
-He was fired from the position on March 14, 2018.
+Smith compiled a 21–13 record in his second year at Memphis, improving upon a 19–13 record in his first year.
+After failing to earn a postseason berth in either season, he was fired from the position on March 14, 2018.